infocbra/ifb_tcc/README.md

-# IFBTcc
+# IFBThesis
-The IFBTcc Latex Template is a project for providing an elegant, almost fully customizable, LaTeX class and template for B.Sc., M.Sc. and Ph.D. thesis.
+The IFBThesis Latex Template is a project for providing an elegant, almost fully customizable, LaTeX class and template for B.Sc., M.Sc. and Ph.D. thesis.
 It is developed by RiSE researchers and it was initially based on UFPE Thesis class proposed for undergraduate and graduate programs at Center for Informatics — Federal University of Pernambuco.
 The manual of UFPE Thesis class is still valid for the RiSE template.

 The template is also a good start point for developing your own latex class.
 So, feel free to reuse it anywhere for any purpose.